-Chemicals are found throughout the electronic assembly and repair process, but no solvent is more common than isopropyl alcohol.
+A variety of chemicals can be found throughout the electronic assembly and repair process, but no solvent appears more commonly than isopropyl alcohol.
 It is universally used for cleaning and as a main constituent of fluxes, but how much do you really know about isopropyl alcohol?

 Isopropyl alcohol (CAS #67-63-0) is also referred to as IPA, isopropanol, 2-propanol, and even rubbing alcohol (more on that later).
-It dissolves a wide range of polar and non-polar soils, is it is often used to dissolve and remove light oils, fingerprints, cutting fluids, flux residues, carbon deposits, and mold release.
-It is also readily miscible in water, so can be used as a drying agent as well.
+It dissolves a wide range of both polar and nonpolar soils, and is often used to dissolve and remove light oils, fingerprints, cutting fluids, flux residues, carbon deposits, and mold release.
+It is also readily miscible in water, which makes it an effective drying agent.

 Material compatibility of Isopropyl Alcohol

 Isopropyl alcohol is generally compatible with most materials used in electronics.
 As with any chemical product used, component compatibility must be determined on a non-critical area prior to use.
-The following are a list of common materials used in PCB assembly and compatibility rating:
+The following are a list of common materials used in PCB assembly and their respective compatibility ratings:

-When a solvent is not compatible with a substrate, it may cause crazing (micro-cracks), soften the material, or in the case of seals or gaskets, cause them to swell, shrink, or become brittle.
-This video shows an extreme example of acetone on polycarbonate, which causes it to fog, soften, and scratch even from the plastic dropper.
+When a solvent is not compatible with a substrate, it may cause crazing (micro-cracks) or soften the material.
+In the case of seals or gaskets, this incompatibility will cause parts to swell, shrink, or become brittle.
+This video shows an extreme example of acetone on polycarbonate, which causes it to fog, soften, and even scratch from contact with the plastic dropper.

 Grades or Types of Isopropyl Alcohol

-Isopropyl alcohol is hydrophilic or water miscible, so readily accepts water into an azeotropic solution.
-When you see on the label “70% isopropyl alcohol”, it refers to amount of alcohol in relationship to the dissolved water – i.e. 70% alcohol to 30% water.
-Water can be removed to form purer grades of isopropyl alcohol, forming what is called “anhydrous” isopropyl alcohol.
+Isopropyl alcohol is hydrophilic, so it readily accepts water into an azeotropic solution.
+When you see on the label “70% isopropyl alcohol”, it refers to amount of alcohol in relation to the amount of dissolved water – i.e. 70% alcohol to 30% water.
+Water can be removed to form purer grades of isopropyl alcohol, resulting in what is called “anhydrous” isopropyl alcohol.

-Whether IPA has 0.2% or 50% water has little effect on the look and smell of the material, but greatly impacts surface tension, or its ability to wet, and the dry time.
+Whether an IPA has 0.2% or 50% water has little effect on the look and smell of the material, but greatly impacts surface tension (its ability to wet) and the dry time.
 The more water isopropyl alcohol contains, the greater the surface tension.
 This causes the solvent to bead up more as it dries rather than wet or sheet, which can lead to spotting.
-“Water spots” are particularly problematic with cleaning mirrors, lenses, and other optics.
+“Water spots” are particularly problematic when cleaning mirrors, lenses, and other optics.

 The dry time is greatly increased as the percentage of water in the alcohol solution is increased.
 This can be an advantage or disadvantage depending on the application.
 For example, isopropyl alcohol is often used as a flux remover to remove flux residues from around solder joints.
-Technicians tend to prefer a fast dry time so they can clean the electronics and bring them back into service as quickly as possible.
-For breaking down and removing thick, gummy, or baked-on materials where more dwell or soak time is required, slowing down the dry time often improves the cleaning effectiveness.
+Technicians tend to prefer a fast dry time so that they can clean the electronics and bring them back into service as quickly as possible.
+When breaking down and removing thick, gummy, or baked-on materials, more dwell or soak time is required.
+Slowing down the dry time often improves the cleaning effectiveness.
 That is one of the reasons 70% pure isopropyl alcohol is commonly used for degreasing and SMT stencil cleaning.
-In the case of electrical contact cleaning, the faster evaporation helps ensure the flammable solvent is gone before energizing the equipment.
+In the case of electrical contact cleaning, the faster evaporation time helps ensure that the flammable solvent is gone before energizing the equipment.

-This video shows the comparative evaporation rate of 99.8% pure IPA, 70% IPA, and acetone.
+This video shows the comparative evaporation rate of 50% pure IPA, 99.8% pure IPA, and 100% pure acetone.

-The following are grade designations of isopropyl alcohol typically stated and specifications and operating procedures:
+The following are typical grade designations of isopropyl alcohol, their respective specifications, and their operating procedures:

 - ACS / reagent grade - meets or exceeds purity standards set by the American Chemical Society (ACS).
 This grade is specified for food, drug, or medicinal use and other applications that require strict quality specifications and purity over 95%.